Nieuwe Instituut

 Screenshot, "Uttering Visbility" presentation slides, Hannah Dawn Henderson

-/"My first encounter with the archive was as this mobile, virtual site -- framed within my laptop's screen.
+"My first encounter with the archive was as this mobile, virtual site -- framed within my laptop's screen.
 Its data would later sprawl across my day-to-day conversations, over Skype and Facetime, extending across other virtual terrains and landing in the thoughts of friends and colleagues.
 This circumstance also had implications on how I initially engaged with the archive's imagery.
-The case study dossiers that I found myself drawn to were either not yet digitised in their entirety, or had otherwise not been made publicly viewable yet./"
+The case study dossiers that I found myself drawn to were either not yet digitised in their entirety, or had otherwise not been made publicly viewable yet."

 The text continues and poses questions rooted in Adolf Eibink's archive, that includes photographs of indigenous people in the former Dutch East Indies, often de-contextualised:

-/"How do we make visible and communicate doubt, conflicts of ethics, the absence of neutrality, question marks that only bear yet further question marks?
+"How do we make visible and communicate doubt, conflicts of ethics, the absence of neutrality, question marks that only bear yet further question marks?
 How do we show these aspects of the archive's infrastructure -- these ruptures and sites of tension that have always been present within it -- whilst simultaneously reflecting on the potential violence entailed in visiblising the archive's contents?
 The work of Collecting Otherwise can be perhaps understood as a response to this very kind of urgent enquiry.
-By operating as a vessel of polyphonic, multifaceted knowledge, the working group seeks to translate doubts and questions into not so much clear-cut deliverables and rapid answers, but rather conversations, invitations, asterisks and annotations, footnoting the archive's future potential./"
+By operating as a vessel of polyphonic, multifaceted knowledge, the working group seeks to translate doubts and questions into not so much clear-cut deliverables and rapid answers, but rather conversations, invitations, asterisks and annotations, footnoting the archive's future potential."

 The City as Archive: Yasmin Tri Aryani

-Bandung is an important city within the Dutch colonial legacy and home to many buildings that have been conserved and made part of the local heritage and the city's identity -- in fact, Yasmin points out how her first conversations with the community around what they associate with the city also includes its colonial architecture -- in which, at the centre of Yasmin's research and of northern Bandung, is /"De Driekleur/".
+Bandung is an important city within the Dutch colonial legacy and is home to many buildings that have been preserved and become part of the local heritage and the identity of the city – indeed, Yasmin points out that her initial conversations with the community about what they associate with the city included its colonial architecture, such as De Driekleur in northern Bandung which is at the centre of her research.

 "De Driekleur" illustration, Yasmin Tri Aryani